 The Ridge offers a broad spectrum of data-driven therapeutic approaches for people seeking treatment for alcohol and/or substance use disorder.
-Under the guidance of our experienced, board-certified addictionologist, Dr. Marc Whitsett, we work with you to create individualized plans based on who you are, what interests you, and your goals for recovery.
+We work with you to create individualized plans based on who you are, what interests you, and your goals for recovery.
 We focus on developing coping skills and strategies to handle the obstacles and challenges you’ll face on the road to recovery.
 We’re patient-centered, which means your strengths, passions, and abilities drive the content of your treatment plan.

 Research by the National Institute on Drug Abuse (NIDA) indicates that active family involvement and education on topics related to addiction, recovery, and mental health improve treatment outcomes.

 Our commitment to active family involvement in the treatment process sets us apart from other alcohol and substance use disorder treatment programs.
 On average, families engage in eight (8) educational and family therapy sessions.
 During these sessions, families learn tools and strategies they can use to support their loved one on the road to recovery.